Last updated on September 24, 2024 by Krysti

 Local mikan ice cream from the Roadside Station.

-Speaking of local restaurants, Suo-Oshima is home to a variety of cafes and eateries that you should definitely plan on checking out.
+Speaking of local restaurants, Suo-Oshima is home to a variety of cafes and eateries that you should definitely check out.

 Not only is the food delicious, but most restaurants on the island also offer incredible views of the ocean.